pgRouting/pgrouting/doc/mst/pgr_primDFS.rst

 .. rubric:: Availability

-* Experimental

-  * v3.0.0
+* New as experimental on v3.0.0

 Description
 -------------------------------------------------------------------------------

-Using the Prim algorithm, visits and extracts the nodes in Depth First Search ordering
+Visits and extracts the nodes information in Depth First Search ordering of the Minimum Spanning Tree created using Prims's algorithm.

 **The main Characteristics are:**

-- It's implementation is only on **undirected** graph.
-- Process is done only on edges with positive costs.
+.. include:: prim-family.rst
+   :start-after: prim-description-start
+   :end-before: prim-description-end

-- Returned tree vertices are in Depth First Search order.
+- Returned tree nodes from a root vertex are on Depth First Search order
-- Running time: :math:`O(E * log E)`
-- Prim Running time: :math:`O(E * log E)`
 - Depth First Search Running time: :math:`O(E + V)`

 Signatures